S3-working-group/s3-practical-guide/s3-practical-guide.md

 **Superdriver**: see _subdriver_.
 **Transparency**: Make all information accessible to everyone in an organization, unless there is a reason for confidentiality.
 **Value**: The importance, worth or usefulness of something in relation to a _driver_.
 Also "a principle of some significance that guides behavior" (mostly used as plural, "values", or "organizational values").
+**Values**: A set of principles of some significance that guides behavior.
+Not to be confused with "value" (singular) in the context of a driver.
 **Waste**: Anything not necessary for - or standing in the way of - effective response of a _driver_.
-**values**: A set of principles of some significance that guides behavior.
-Not to be confused with "value" (singular) in the context of a driver.

 ---